aks2507/Model-Evaluation-and-Diagnosis-Display/README.md

     * Semi-Interactive: Same as interactive, except following  are removed:
         * Delete option
         * Checkboxes to select
-2) Only plots that are shown in single evaluation have a slider
+2) Only plots that are shown in single evaluation have a slider.
+They have not been added in  comparisons, considering their lack of utility in such a case.
+3) Datasets and models are currently registered using either Postman or Swagger UI.
+Evauluations can be registered using the UI.
 ## Single Model Evaluation
 The evaluation metrics for a single model can be visualized by clicking on the button encircling the Evaluation ID of the evaluation in the table at Homepage.
-It will render the visualisations as follows:
+It essentially sends a get request for the evaluation, and based on the received payload, It will render the visualisations as follows:

+*Note: All tables rendered in this scenario are semi-interactive, except the table for feature importance.*
 ### Evaluation Metrics
 Following evaluation metrics will be visible to the user the user in tabular, bar chart and line chart format: